joshkoenig/relucantlywithher.com/the-positive-case-for-hrc.md

 ### Her Hawkish Foreign Policy

-The most significant problem I have with Hillary Clinton is (her hawkish military instincts)[http://www.nytimes.com/2016/04/24/magazine/how-hillary-clinton-became-a-hawk.html?_r=0].
+The most significant problem I have with Hillary Clinton is [her hawkish military instincts](http://www.nytimes.com/2016/04/24/magazine/how-hillary-clinton-became-a-hawk.html?_r=0).
 Beginning with her vote for the war in Iraq, proceeding through the way she campaigned in 2008, and continuing during her tenure as Secretary of State, she exhibits a comfortability with unleashing violence, a believe in American hegemony, and a skepticism towards peacemaking and international cooperation.

 Putting it in the harshest terms, her political legacy includes getting a lot of people killed, and she seems to see this as a selling point.
 She is proud to be buddies with Henry Kissinger for crying out loud.